 These people whom I can now call friends are like this family that makes you smile a lot and that cheers you on to be a better version of yourself.
 With them I have enjoyed so many walks, “cook-up” as we say back home; and even shared some travel adventures together.

-The wonders and blessings of crossing one border and another, visiting great cities, small villages, and seeing the marvelous architecture that holds all of Europe's history are simply stunning.
+The wonders and blessings of crossing one border and another, visiting great cities, and small villages, and seeing the marvelous architecture that holds all of Europe's history are simply stunning.
 It connects me with the past and with the people of the old continent.
 It also makes me understand some of the customs and history of "the Americas", and appreciate more where I come from and what I have.

 So now as I am soon to depart to my homeland, where I will once again be surrounded by a chain of volcanos or the crystal waters of the Caribbean, I can proudly say: I'm not the same person I was 6 months ago, I have grown more, I have learned to appreciate more than ever what I have and who I am.